welch16/ChIPexo/notes/Carroll-Liang-Salama-Stark-Santiago-2014.md

 - **Figure 9**: The idea of this figure is to compare the effects of blacklisting on the cross - correlation plot between a ChIP-Seq and a ChIP-Exo experiment

-    * A - There are two type of reads in this figure, the ones that belong to a peak region and the ones that belong to blacklisted regions.
+    * A - For ER.
+There are two type of reads in this figure, the ones that belong to a peak region and the ones that belong to blacklisted regions.
 In particular, we can see that both experiment look alike for the cross-correlation profile made with blacklisted reads.
 However, for the case of reads that belong to peaks, we can see that the summit of the cross correlation plot happens at a much smaller shift.
 Therefore, we can think that the fragment length estimated by the cross correlation approach is going to be smaller.

-	* B - In this figure, they are comparing the same but only for the ChIP-Seq experiment.
+	* B - For FOXA1.
+In this figure, they are comparing the same but only for the ChIP-Seq experiment.
 Lets notice that the shape of the cross - correlation plot is very different than the usual (or at least the shape that we saw in A).

+- **Figure 10**: For FOXA1 (ChIP-Exo), in this plot we can see that two the two filters (DAC blacklist and duplicated reads) were applied.
+In this case, there wasn't a noticeable effect of applying the blacklisting filter.
+However, after applying the duplication filter, there was a dramatic decrease on the overall level and the cross correlation curve presented a smoother shape.

 [The paper can be downloaded from here](http://journal.frontiersin.org/Journal/10.3389/fgene.2014.00075/full)